CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

 **`DataStrategy` Sealed Record**
- - **Purpose**: A sealed record implementation of `IDataStrategy` that strictly follows the *Flyweight pattern*, providing a shared set of predefined, immutable strategy instances.
+ - **Purpose**: A sealed record implementation of `IDataStrategy` that strictly follows the Flyweight design pattern, providing a shared set of predefined, immutable strategy instances.
  - **Properties**:
    - `ArgsCode ArgsCode`: Gets the `ArgsCode` that defines how to convert 'TestData' records to arguments.
    - `bool?
 WithExpected`: Gets a value indicating whether the test parameters object array should include the expected result element.